-- 4.1 X-Two Rooflights and Kerbs are suitable for use on flat roofs of new and existing buildings (see section 14.1), to provide natural light and ventilation.
-New roofs should be designed in accordance with the relevant national Building Regulations. - 4.2 The products are suitable for use on most existing roofs, but it is important that the roof structure is checked by a suitably qualified and experienced individual to ensure that the possible removal of roof-supporting members will not cause undue weakening of the structure and that it can bear the additional loads imposed upon it by the installation of the products. - 4.3 The products are suitable as replacements for existing rooflights.
+4.1 X-Three Rooflights and Kerbs are suitable for use on the flat roofs of new and existing buildings (see section 14.1), to provide natural light and ventilation.
+New roofs should be designed in accordance with the relevant national Building Regulations.

+4.2 The products are suitable as replacements for most existing roofs but it is important that the roof structure is checked by a suitably qualified and experienced individual to ensure that the possible removal of roof-supporting members will not cause undue weakening of the structure and that it can bear the additional loads imposed upon it by the installation of the products.

+4.3 The products are suitable for replacing existing rooflights.
 The suitability of existing kerbs must be checked and replaced if necessary.
-If the rooflights are to be fitted onto a kerb other(1) than those shown in Figures 1, 2 and 3 an adaptor kerb(1) from the Certificate holder can be used. - (1) Outside the scope of this Certificate.
+If the rooflights are to be fitted onto a kerb other(1) than those shown in Figures 1 and 2, an adaptor kerb(1) from the Certificate holder can be used.